Gauravs54670/Gauravs54670/README.md

 - 👀 I’m interested in coding and exploring.
 - 🌱 A Java backend developed.
 - 💞️ I’m looking to collaborate on small scale projects
-- 📫 How to reach me mail me at gauravsoni54670@gmail.com
+- 📫 How to reach me?
+- Mail me at gauravsoni54670@gmail.com
--
+- LinkedIn www.linkedin.com/in/gauravsoni2901

 <!---
 Gauravs54670/Gauravs54670 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.